 "A problematic former patient of Rosen's escapes as Rosen is getting acquainted with his Department of Defense liaison, and the rest of the team tries to balance their normal lives with their work as Alphas."

-On this day in 2018, USA's SciFi series Colony aired "Bonzo."
-This served as the twelfth episode in the program's third (and final) season, and here's the premise that's listed on IMDB.com:
+On this day in 2018 (in the U.S.), USA's SciFi series Colony aired "Bonzo."
+Officially, this served as the twelfth episode in the program's third (and final) season, and here's the premise that's listed on IMDB.com:

 "Will and the outliers must save Kynes from Snyder's IGA force."